Risk Management 101: What It Is and Why It’s a Crucial Need in the Market

 In a nutshell, risk management means using data about potential risks that can affect a business (in a positive or negative way) to create plans to mitigate and manage those risks.
 An effective enterprise risk management strategy coupled with exceptional data analysis will allow businesses to stay a step ahead.

 “If you picture your dashboard on your car, you’ve got all kinds of indicators on there,” said Beasley.
 “If your tire light pops on, it doesn’t mean you have a flat tire now; it just gives you an early signal that you need to check it.
 Maybe you have a nail.
 Maybe tire pressure is low.
 For a business, you have a pretty busy dashboard.”

-Risk management should be forward-looking by asking what is on the horizon, not just for 2022, but for 2030 and 2050, said Beasley.
+Risk management should be forward-looking by asking what is on the horizon, not just this year, but for 2030 and 2050, said Beasley.

 While the pandemic has created obvious tremendous disruptions, there have also been knock-on effects, or secondary issues, that have come as shocks.

 “It’s been humbling to see how our assumptions of the future didn’t really pan out,” said Field.